freumichCH/cups-setuper/README.md

-# cups-setuper
+# cups-installer
-Cups-Setuper is a simple Shell Script for Seting up a CUPS-Server on a Linux System.
+Cups-installer is a simple Shell Script for setting up a CUPS-Server on a Linux System.

 It updates, upgrades and Installs all dependencies.